 - Annual Improvements to PFRSs 2014 2016 Cycle.
 This cycle of improvements contains amendments to three standards.
 The following are the said improvements or amendments to PFRSs effective for annual periods beginning on or after January 1, 2018: - Deletion of short-term exemptions for first-time adopters (Amendments to PFRS 1 First-time Adoption of Philippine Financial Reporting Standards).
-The amendments remove the outdated exemptions for first-time adopters of PFRS, the relief of which had been available to entities only for reporting periods that had passed. - Measuring an associate or joint venture at fair value (Amendments to PAS 28 Investments in Associates and Joint Ventures).
-The amendments provide that a venture capital organization, or other qualifying entity, may elect to measure its investments in an associate or joint venture at fair value through profit or loss.
+The amendments remove the outdated exemptions for first-time adopters of PFRS, the relief of which had been available to entities only for reporting periods that had passed.

+profit or loss.
 This election can be made on an investment-by-investment basis.
 The amendments also provide that a non-investment entity investor may elect to retain the fair value accounting applied by an investment entity associate or investment entity joint venture to its subsidiaries.
 This election can be made separately for each investment entity associate or joint venture.
 The amendments are applied retrospectively, with early application permitted.